intel/mlir-extensions/docs/rfcs/XeGPU.md

 ## Workgroup level XeGPU Operations

-By allowing XeGPU operating on workgroup level data size, it provides a concise IR for tensor compiler as the loop nest level for subgroup and work item level can be removed.
-To eanble XeGPU operate the workgroup level, `wg_map` attribute is introduced to specify how the data is distributed across subgroups. `wg_mmap` enables tensor compiler to express the cooperative operation among subgroups by specifying a `wg_mapping` to parition data among subgroups without modifying the IR representation other required when using loop nest IR.
-The attribute allows tensor compiler to control the block size for both the workgroup and subgroup and perform autotuning as the number of subgroups, layout, and tensor size per subgroups are critial preformance knobs.
+By allowing XeGPU operating on workgroup level data size, it provides a concise IR for tensor compiler instead of multiple level nested loop IR for subgroup and work item level operation.
+To enable XeGPU operate the workgroup level, we introduce `wg_map` attribute to specify how the data is distributed across subgroups. `wg_map` enables tensor compiler to express the cooperative operation among subgroups by specifying a `wg_map` to partition data among subgroups without modifying the IR representation other required when using loop nest IR.
+The attribute allows tensor compiler to control the block size for both the workgroup and subgroup and perform autotuning as the number of subgroups, layout, and tensor size per subgroups are critical performance knobs.

 **Attribute xegpu.wg_map**
-xegpu.wg_map specifies how a ND tensor (defined by the tensor descriptor) is partitioned among subgroup within a workgroup. wg_map consists of two parameters:
+`wg_map` specifies how a n-d tensor (defined by the tensor descriptor) is partitioned among subgroup within a workgroup. wg_map consists of two parameters:
-  * sg_layout: Defines the ND arrangement of subgroups within the workgroup.
+  * sg_layout: Defines the n-d arrangement of subgroups within the workgroup.
+The dimension can up to 3d array.
   * sg_data: Specifies the shape of the tensor size for each subgroup after decomposition.
+  * sg_order: The dimension order used to linearize n-d subgroup ids to 1-d.
+The first dimension in the sg_order list is the fastest-changing dimension.

+Given a 3-d sg_layout with and dimension sizes as dim_0, dim_1, dim_2, sg_order[2, 1, 0] maps subgroup thread [x, y, z] to linear subgroup thread [z + dim_2*y + dim_2*dim_1*x ], sg_order[1, 2, 0] maps to [y + dim_2*z + dim_2*dim_1*x].

 When a wg_map attribute is attached to a tensor descriptor, load/store/dpas will operate at the workgroup level.
 The wg_map attribute must be specified when creating the tensor descriptor.